thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Introduction

-When we step into the world of the 'Connect' perspective, we become acutely aware that others around us – people, animals, and even nature – have their senses, desires, and feelings, much like our own.
+When we step into the world of the 'Dependency' perspective, we become acutely aware that others around us – people, animals, and even nature – have their senses, desires, and feelings, much like our own.
 We start to perceive and respond to these feelings, sometimes even mistaking them as our own.

 This perspective is underpinned by the belief that life is about pleasing others, from the people in our lives to larger entities like nature or the divine, in order to receive what we need in return.

 ## How This Perspective Develops

 This perspective develops as we become more aware of the world around us and start to recognize that other beings have feelings and needs similar to ours.
-We begin to see the world as an interconnected web of relationships, where our actions can affect others and their reactions can affect us.
+We begin to see the world as an interdependencyed web of relationships, where our actions can affect others and their reactions can affect us.
 It's a shift from focusing solely on our own self for survival to understanding how we can thrive with a larger community or ecosystem.

 ## Historical Context

-The foundations of the 'Connect' perspective can be traced back to the tribal order established around 50,000 years ago.
+The foundations of the 'Dependency' perspective can be traced back to the tribal order established around 50,000 years ago.
 During this era, the focus was primarily on keeping the group safe and happy, while also seeking to please the gods.

 The goal was to ensure safety and security, maintaining functional habits and dependable practices that benefitted the group.
 This was achieved by preserving tribal traditions and engaging in rituals to petition the gods for favors.